 The Republican War on Vegetables: GOP Goes Bananas for Meat Industry

-Over at Salon, David Sirota reports from the frontlines of what Amanda Marcotte has amusingly dubbed “The Republican War on Vegetables.”
+Over at Salon, David Sirota reports from the frontlines of what Amanda Marcotte has dubbed "The Republican War on Vegetables."
 Sirota notes that, in response to the worst drought since 1950, “food prices are expected to skyrocket, and eventually, water-dependent power plants may be forced to shut down.”

-In response to what amounts to a devastating national emergency, the USDA, in an inter-office newsletter circulated to employees, suggested (but in no way required) that those employees join the worldwide campaign to refrain from eating meat on Mondays.
+In response to what amounts to a devastating national emergency, the USDA, in an inter-office newsletter circulated to employees, suggested (but in no way required) that employees join the worldwide campaign to refrain from eating meat on Mondays.
 Sirota explains:

 The idea is part of the worldwide “Meatless Monday” campaign, which the New York Times notes is backed by “thousands of corporate cafeterias, restaurants and schools.”
 In the face of a drought, it’s a pragmatic notion.
 Cornell University researchers estimate that “producing a pound of animal protein requires, on average, about 100 times more water than producing a pound of vegetable protein.”
 According to the U.S. Geological Survey, that means a typical hamburger requires a whopping 4,000 to 18,000 gallons of water to make.

-So how did the right react to this (genuinely) modest proposal?
+So how did the right react to this genuinely modest proposal?
 Sirota enumerates some of the ways:

 Rep. Steve King, R-Iowa, called the recommendation “heresy” and pledged to “have the double rib-eye Mondays instead.”
 Sen. Chuck Grassley, R-Iowa, told his drought-stricken constituents that “I will eat more meat on Monday to compensate” for the USDA suggestion.
 And Sen. John Cornyn, R-Texas, proudly posted a photo to his Facebook page showing a Caligulian smorgasbord of animal flesh that his Senate colleagues were preparing to scarf down as a protest against USDA.

-You really are what you eat, indeed.
+You really are what you eat.

 Alas, the piece of absurdist political performance art put on by Grassley (and isn’t he supposed to be one of the “reasonable” ones?) et al. had its effect.
-In a statement released after the trio’s antics, the USDA meekly announced that it “does not endorse Meatless Monday.”
+In a statement released after the trio’s antics, the USDA meekly announced it “does not endorse Meatless Monday.”
 According to a news report, the department said that “[t]he information on its website ‘was posted without proper clearance and it has been removed.’”